googlemaps/android-maps-compose/README.md

 ```

 In order to test whether that Street View location is valid, we recommend using the
-`fetchStreetViewData` utility from the Android Map Utils library.
+`fetchStreetViewData` utility from the [Maps SDK for Android Utility Library](https://github.com/googlemaps/android-maps-utils).
 We showcase an example of this
-in `StreetViewActivity`:
+in [`StreetViewActivity`](https://github.com/googlemaps/android-maps-compose/blob/main/app/src/main/java/com/google/maps/android/compose/StreetViewActivity.kt) of the demo app:

 ```kotlin
  streetViewResult =
     fetchStreetViewData(singapore, BuildConfig.MAPS_API_KEY)
 ```

-Please make sure that this API Key has Street View Static API activated.
+Be sure to [enable Street View Static API](https://goo.gle/enable-sv-static-api) on the project associated with your API key.

 </details>